declanelcocks/mean-hacker-news-tracker/README.md

 We're done!
 Open up your favourite browser and go to `http://localhost:3000/` to see the app running!

 ### Notes
-If you'd like to play around with the auto-updater, then you could try changing the `cronJob` function in `server.js` to the following:
+If you'd like to update the database on a more regular basis so you can see it in action, then you could try editing the `cronJob` function in `server.js` to the following:

 ```javascript
 var cronJob = cron.job('0 * * * * *', function(){